-In present times, event buttons are frequently used in new types of competitions starts, where the pilot marks his intention on actually crossing the line, hindering the pack instinct.
+In present times, event buttons are frequently used in new types of competitions starts, where the pilot marks his intention on actually crossing the line.

 The moment at which the Event button is pressed is captured in the .igc flight with an event sentence, which is why it is useful for all kinds of tests, when we wish to mark a certain point in time.